rivaille1704/AI---generated-image-detection/README.md

 - Extend dataset with more AI-generated sources (MidJourney, DALL·E, etc.).
 - Explore **Transformer-based** and **Vision-Attention** models.
 - Build a **web demo** where users can upload images and get instant predictions.
 - Combine image detection with **metadata analysis** for multi-level fake detection.
-- Optimize the model for **mobile deployment** to detect fakes on the go.